 Example: A tourist is lawfully crossing Las Vegas Boulevard at a marked crosswalk near Allegiant Stadium.
 Joe is driving his sedan while texting, so he does not notice the red light.
 Joe runs the red light and hits the tourist with his motor vehicle.
 The collision on the Las Vegas Strip causes the tourist to sustain a fractured hip.

-Here, the tourist would probably win in a negligence per se lawsuit against Joe: Like all drivers, Joe had a duty of care to operate his vehicle in accordance with traffic laws.
-Joe breached this duty by committing the Nevada crime of texting while driving (NRS 484B.165).
-Tom’s preoccupation with his phone caused him to ignore the traffic signs and hit the tourist.
-And the tourist’s broken bone resulted in severe pain and suffering and exorbitant hospital bills.
+Like all drivers, Joe had a duty of care to operate his vehicle in accordance with traffic laws, and he breached this duty by committing the Nevada crime of texting while driving (NRS 484B.165).
+Joe’s preoccupation with his phone caused him to ignore the traffic signs and hit the tourist, and the tourist’s broken bone resulted in severe pain and suffering and exorbitant hospital bills.

 1.3.
 Respondeat Superior

 When the drivers or bikers were on duty for their job at the time of the crash, their employers may be liable under the Nevada legal theory of respondeat superior.
-There are four elements a plaintiff would need to prove in order to prevail on a respondeat superior claim in Nevada:
+There are four elements you would need to prove in order to prevail on a respondeat superior claim in Nevada:

 - The driver is employed by the defendant at the time of the accident;

-- The injuries resulted in damages.9
+- Your injuries resulted in damages.3

 The following scenario illustrates how respondeat superior may work in Nevada: